 “If he will not be sacrificed, then who?
 Someone has to go down to placate the plebes”

 “. . .”

 “If I wanted excuses, I’d talk to my family.
 Get it done.”

 She was on the phone.
-At any given time Victoria wasn’t asleep, it was a pretty good bet that she was on the phone.
-The skinny man was well dressed and seemingly patient, only his fading smile revealed his growing impatience.
+At any given time when Victoria wasn’t asleep, it was a pretty good bet that she was on the phone.
+The skinny man was well dressed and seemingly patient.
+Only his fading smile revealed his growing impatience.

 Suddenly looking at him, Victoria said, “You found something?”

-His smile no longer faltering, the skinny man replies simply, “Yes.”
+His smile no longer faltering, the skinny man replied simply, “Yes.”